PancakeCoder/PancakeCoder/README.md

 - 👋 Hi, I’m @PancakeCoder
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I would be happy to colaborate on anything that interests me (that's most things)
-- 📫 How to reach me ...

 <!---
 PancakeCoder/PancakeCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.